Common Questions About Family Law

 A: Joint custody typically provides for the child to split their time between two parents, and allows each parent to have a role in the major life decisions of the child.
 Conversely, sole custody refers to only one parent maintaining physical custody of a child.
 Sole custody is often reserved for serious situations where a parent’s presence will have a negative impact on the child’s life, such as in instances of drug abuse or domestic violence.

-Q: Can my children elect to resident with a particular parent?
+Q: Can my children elect to reside with a particular parent?